Trail of the Coeur d'Alenes Unofficial Guidebook

 122 pages.
 US $9.95.

-The ninth annual edition of this popular guide to north Idaho rail trails is available at participating vendors along the Bitterroot Loop trails and at AMAZON.
+The ninth annual edition of this popular guide to north Idaho rail trails is available at AMAZON.

-The guide book is designed to help cycle tourists know what to expect on the 300k Bitterroot Loop, much of which traverses North Idaho's rugged backcountry.
+The Trail of CdA guide informs cycle tourists about what to expect on the 300k Bitterroot Loop cycle trails, much of which traverses North Idaho's rugged backcountry.
 Find out how to get to trailheads, what to bring, where to stay, eat, shop, and play.

-You can start planning your cycle vacation before you have the book by looking at the Frequently Asked Questions Page.
-That's also where updates that occur after the book comes out are posted.
+You can start planning your cycle vacation by looking at the Frequently Asked Questions Page.

 Explore North Idaho's Rail Trail Communities

-Why zip along the trail as fast as possible when you are not training for a race?
-North Idaho's rail trails slice through fascinating history and culture against a backdrop of stunning scenery.
+If you're not training for a race, why not take some time to enjoy North Idaho's fascinating history and culture by exploring the communities connected by Idaho's 300k loop of scenic trails?
 There are many enriching points to discover, so slow down and bring the cameras!

 The Loop is Cycle-Vacation-Friendly